 We take great care to diagnose your skin’s condition to ensure the best result for your microneedling treatment and to ensure that it is the right treatment for you.
 You will receive a recommended treatment plan along with detailed information about the procedure and product recommendations for post-procedure skin care at home.

-Microneedling works by stimulating collagen production.
-By creating micro-injuries below the skin’s surface, microneedling stimulates the body’s natural healing response, triggering the formation of new tissue layers of elastin, collagen, and capillaries.
+Microneedling works by stimulating collagen growth.
+By creating micro-injuries below the skin surface, microneedling stimulates the body’s natural healing response, triggering the formation of new tissue layers of elastin, collagen, and capillaries.
 The skin becomes thicker and plumper, which reduces the appearance of texture including scars, fine lines, and wrinkles.

 Microneedling may also be used to improve the delivery of topical treatments, including PRP.
 The micro-channels created in the skin allow topical treatments to more deeply penetrate the skin, making the treatment ultimately more effective.